|

 really were involved in the event that took place at the

-Sagra river, but witness doubtless the unbalanced strengths
+Sagra river, but that doubtless witness the unbalanced strengths

 which were about to fight, with Kroton starting the battle